 I expect that many of you are familiar with the Pareto principle (also known as the 80/20 rule), which states that 80% of effects come from 20% of causes.
-The Pareto principle can be applied in many areas and is espoused by individuals such as Tim Ferris, who applies the Pareto principle for learning new skills by identifying the 20% of building blocks that give you 80% of the benefit.
+The Pareto principle can be applied to any domain.
+For example, Tim Ferris espouses the principle to learning by identifying and focusing on the 20% of the building blocks that give you 80% of the benefits.

-Recently, a friend of my shared with me a new application of the principle that I had not considered: the Pareto principle of software bugs.
+A friend of mine shared a new application that I had not considered: the Pareto principle of software bugs.
 His version states: 80% of bugs come from 20% of a program's modules.

-After reflecting on this idea and relating it to my own experience, I agree with the principle.
+After reflecting on this idea and relating it to my own experience, I agree.
 Every project has its troublesome modules and files which you continually revisit and debug.
 As soon as you fix one bug, another pops up, and then another.
-You slowly build up a house of cards, but little niggling 0.1% failure rate problems still remain.
-Meanwhile, there are whole swaths of code that I never revisit again after initially developing the module.
+You build up a house of cards through incremental patches, but 0.1% failure rate problems still remain.
+Meanwhile, there are whole swaths of code that we never revisit again after initial development.

 What does this mean for our development processes?